 Renault 4CV.
 Development began in secret during the German occupation.
 Following Hitler's defeat, Ferdinand Porsche was brought to France as part of a war reparations effort to move the Volkswagen project there.
 Which facilitated several government-ordered consultations with Renault's development team to offer tips on the handling and weight distribution of his competitor's postwar rear-engine design.
 Here, one sensible old-timer and his wife window shop as crowds swarm the chic new Dauphine a few feet away.

 Peardrop microcar French aeronautical engineer Victor Bouffort promoted on a tour through Germany and the UK in 1952, was built from polyester half-shells glued at the waist and powered by the same 191cc Fichtel & Sachs two-stroke single used by Messerschmitt.
 He built some eleven variants between 1952 and 1958, negotiating licensing agreements with builders in Germany, France, Switzerland, Holland and Indonesia.
 But Brütsch was an entrepreneur, not an engineer, and his plastic hockey puck had a fatal flaw.
 Mechanical bits were simply bonded to the bodywork, which meant the vehicle's lifespan could be counted in days.
-Licensee Harald Friedrich hired Tatra's Hans Ledwinka to make his Spatz roadworthy, Jean Avot of Avolette turned to Victor Bouffort, whose design Brütsch had cribbed in the first place.
+Licensee Harald Friedrich hired Tatra's Hans Ledwinka to make his Spatz variant roadworthy, Jean Avot of Avolette turned to Victor Bouffort, whose design Brütsch had cribbed in the first place.
 Builders seldom managed to turn out more than a handful of cars before giving up completely, with accusations and lawsuits to follow.
 In the Spatz case, Ledwinka did a major rework, adding a central tube frame, strut suspension, hydraulic brakes and a fourth wheel.
 Which led Friedrich to stop paying royalties.
 Brütsch sued and lost, the judge declaring the original design a menace to society.
 Whose exhibit space is pictured here?
 The licensing offer on the windscreen reads Brütsch Sport 3 Places 3 Roues - License à Vendre Tous Pays (illegible).
 But according to Jan de Lange's Microcars Stories, the cars Avolette displayed at the 1955 Paris Salon were Brütsch Zwergs anyway.

 Lancia Aurelia B24S Spider by Pininfarina.
 Lancia never had much of a presence in the United States.
 The average American was not interested in spending big money for a small, modestly powered, exquisitely engineered jewel when he could get tonnage and brute force for less.
 The prospect of global searches for parts and service when something went wrong was likely another deterrent for the level headed.
-But Lancia's stateside status turned when a pockmarked B24S beater, pulled out of a Northern California garage after forty-nine years, fetched $803,000 at a 2013 Gooding auction in Scottsdale.
+But Lancia's stateside status turned when a pockmarked B24S beater, pulled out of a Northern California garage after a forty-nine year nap, fetched $803,000 at a 2013 Gooding auction in Scottsdale.
 Gooding has another more presentable example on tap for 2014, carrying a seven-figure estimate this time around.
 Prière ne pas toucher, indeed.

 Chrysler Special Corsair II.
 Hemi V8 power in a Nardi chassis with body by Carrozzeria Boano of Turin, who built the Lincoln Indianapolis that same year.